 Search Library resources

-Search Encore or the Classic Catalogue to find books and journals available in the Library when putting together course reading.
+Search Library Search or the Classic Catalogue to find books and journals available in the Library when putting together course reading.
 You can add items to a list as you search to generate a list of references which you can print, email, or export to a reference management system.

 In addition your Academic Support Librarian can: